 Organisation is a vital component of any entrepreneur’s strategy.
-Without active organisation of your time on a personal and a professional level, you will soon find yourself struggling to complete all the tasks required.
+Without an active organisation of your time on a personal and a professional level, you will soon find yourself struggling to complete all the tasks required.
 While that’s worrying in and of itself — and could have potentially harmful consequences for your business — the impact a lack of organisation can have on your work-life balance is even more concerning.
 If your business-related tasks are continually infringing upon your time, then the consequences of this on your stress levels can be substantial.
 So, to eliminate stress and enhance your productivity as an entrepreneur, you have to learn to organise yourself as efficiently as possible.
 That necessity of this is natural to agree with, but then there is the more challenging question - how can this be achieved?

 If you want to maximise your organisation, here’s how to do it.

 Every entrepreneur has to deal with minor administrative tasks from time to time.
 While it may seem harmless to spend a couple of hours responding to non-essential communications or dealing with enquiries from customers or other businesses, these kinds of tasks are not the best use of your time.

 Rather than trying to organise your schedule to ensure you have the time to complete administrative tasks, free yourself from them altogether.
 There are plenty of virtual services that will allow you to outsource admin tasks.
 It will give you more time to focus on the essential functions that are necessary for your business to grow in future.

 STEP TWO: AT THE START OF EVERY WEEK, MAKE A LIST

 The tasks you have to complete that week

 It’s helpful if you grade this on a scale of 1-10